July 11, 2022

 - Veggies: sliced cucumber and carrots.

 *I recommend adding a plastic cutlery set into the lunch bag so your kids can easily cut the tomatoes without making a mess.
+Learn more about how to pack egg salad for lunch here.

 Looking for more healthy lunch ideas the entire family will love?
 Grab those recipes here: